Noahns1/PythonSelenium/README.md

 ---
 ### Scenarios
-In this project, I have implemented three scenarios that are identical to those in the twin project.
+In this project, I have implemented four scenarios that are identical to those in the twin project.
 The only difference is that they have been converted to Java.

 These Scenarios are: